constantinius/empower-plant-agent-demo/README.md

 - **get-products** (MCP): Retrieves available products based on search criteria
 - **checkout** (MCP): Processes orders and handles the checkout flow

+**Smart Handoffs**: Automatically transfers to Plant Care Agent when users ask about plant care, gardening advice, plant health issues, or how to care for plants

 **Example Usage**: